 1. Situations in which you may not get paid

 There are some situations in which you may not get paid.
-For example, if the owner pays the general contractor but the general contractor does not pay you, or the owner does not pay the general contractor when then cannot pay you.
+For example, if the owner pays the general contractor but the general contractor does not pay you, or the owner does not pay the general contractor who then cannot pay you.

 2. Person who hires you claims they are the owner, but they are actually the tenant